Stability criteria for singularly perturbed impulsive linear switched systems: Introduction

-System $\Sigma^{\e}$ represents a class of impulsive linear switched systems characterized by two time-scale dynamics: {\it fast variables}, whose velocities are modulated by $\frac1\e$, and the other ones called {\it slow variables}.
-The system is characterized by the dynamic interchange between slow and fast variables over time, governed by the switching signal $k\mapsto {\cal D}^{\e}_k$.
-While singularly perturbed hybrid systems with fixed slow-fast variables have been extensively studied in the literature (see, e.g., \cite{abdelgalil2023multi, simeonov1988stability, sanfelice2011singular, wang2012analysis,wang2025stabilization,Subotic2021,liberzon24,Tanwani24}), systems exhibiting switching slow/fast behaviors remain largely overlooked.
-Motivated by an industrial application in steel production (see~\cite{mallo09}), stability properties of the system $\Sigma^{\e}$ were first investigated in \cite{rejeb2018stability} in terms of LMI characterizations.
 The approach that we adopt here has been first explored in \cite{haidar2024necessary}, where some preliminary results to the present work were exhibited.
 Analyzing the stability of $\Sigma^{\e}$ is challenging as existing frameworks for singularly perturbed impulsive switched systems do not necessarily cover this class of systems.
 This work aims to address this gap by providing a comprehensive stability analysis for systems with switching slow/fast dynamics.
 It is important to emphasize that even in cases where the mappings $k\mapsto {\cal D}^{\e}_k$ and $k\mapsto R_k$ are constant, with $R_k$ equal to the identity matrix, the classical singular perturbation theory \cite{KKO} cannot be applied in its standard form.
 In particular, the stability of the full system cannot be deduced directly from the stability of its individual components.
-To address this challenge, various stability criteria have been proposed in the literature (see, e.g., \cite{chitour2023upper, Hachemi2011, Malloci2009CDC, sanfelice2011singular}).
+To address this challenge, various stability criteria have been proposed in the literature (see, e.g., \cite{chitour2023upper,Hachemi2011,Malloci2009CDC,sanfelice2011singular}).
 For example, in \cite{chitour2023upper}, upper and lower bounds were derived for the maximal Lyapunov exponent of singularly perturbed linear switched systems as $\e$ tends to zero.
 In \cite{sanfelice2011singular}, stability was established under a dwell-time condition, which, importantly, does not explicitly depend on the time-scale parameter.
-Additionally, a recent study in \cite{TANG2024111462} explores the stabilization of switched affine singularly perturbed systems with state-dependent switching laws.
+Additionally, a recent study in \cite{TANG2024111462} explores the stabilization of switched affine singularly perturbed systems with state-dependent switching laws.\\ The purpose of this paper is twofold: first, to provide necessary or sufficient conditions ensuring a specific time-asymptotic behavior for $\Sigma^{\e}$ in the regime where $\e\sim0$, and second, to establish upper and lower bounds for the limit of the maximal Lyapunov exponent of $\Sigma^{\e}$ as $\e$ tends to $0$.
+Recall that the maximal Lyapunov exponent of a linear switched system represents the largest asymptotic exponential rate, as time tends to infinity, among all trajectories of the system.
+Stability conditions then emerge as special cases: specifically, a positive lower bound guarantees instability for all sufficiently small $\e$, while a negative upper bound ensures exponential stability for all $\e$ in a right-neighborhood of zero.
+This is provided after identifying some auxiliary discrete- and continuous-time single scale dynamics.\\ To carry out our analysis, we first rewrite system $\Sigma^{\e}$ in a new coordinate system that preserves the slow and fast nature of the variables over time.
+This is achieved through a mode-dependent variable reordering transformation, leading to a time-varying dimension for the slow and fast variables.
+Starting from this new representation, we follow the classical Tikhonov approach to introduce auxiliary impulsive switched systems.
+In particular we introduce two continuous-time impulsive switched systems $\bar\Sigma$ and $\tilde\Sigma$ with reduced dimensions approximating the slow dynamics of $\Sigma^{\e}$.
+System $\bar\Sigma$ is obtained by neglecting the transient behavior during mode transitions while system $\tilde\Sigma$ is obtained by including the transient dynamics into the jump part of $\bar\Sigma$.
+Based on these two auxiliary systems and under suitable assumptions, we give bounds on the limit as $\e$ tends to $0$ of the maximal Lyapunov exponent of $\Sigma^{\e}$ as the following